 8. Can you tell us a bit about the manufacturing process involved?

 We manufacture using modern machinery but using traditional materials and methods such as mortice and tenon joints and solid timber for the doors.
 All of our designs for mouldings come from original sections which were sourced from named and dated properties and then part stripped of the original paint build-up to reveal the underlying geometry.
-These are replicated without compromise and are identical to the originals apart from the paint build up.
+These are replicated without compromise and are identical to the originals examples, apart from the paint build up.

 We are also able to accommodate modern performance requirements within our doors – for instance fire and acoustic ratings.